intelligentnode/IntelliServer/README.md

 # IntelliServer
-AI models as microservice - ChatGPT, Cohere, Llama, Stability, Hugging inference and more
+AI models as microservice - ChatGPT, Cohere, Llama, Stability, Hugging inference and more.

 Intelliserver is a microservice providing unified access to multiple AI models, allowing you to easily integrate cutting-edge AI into your project.